Jo Ann Davis: Congressional campaigns

+Tenure

 During her tenure, Davis secured $169 million (after authorizing $229 million) for construction on the Navy's next-generation aircraft carrier, CVN-21, and $47 million for the removal of a portion of the James River Reserve Fleet, otherwise known as the Ghost Fleet.
 In 2002 she voted in favor of the Authorization for Use of Military Force Against Iraq Resolution of 2002.